Media

 This podcast was recommended to me via an interaction I had on Instagram with a creator singing Hellar’s praises.
 It was also recently featured in the #1 spot of Apple’s ‘Get Motivated’ podcast list of 2019.
 And to top it all off, the podcaster’s much anticipated book of the same name is set for publication next week!
 With word-of-mouth that good I couldn’t help but check out this ‘turn your passion into profits’ series myself.

 They say that entrepreneurs are more likely to raise future entrepreneurs.
-Having that example of when to make bold moves, how to trust your own intuition and judgment – those are powerful motivators to try entrepreneurship out for yourself.
-For the vast majority of us who have not grown up with entrepreneurial role models, podcasts like Heller’s Don’t Keep Your Day Job are critical to create that picture of possibility and describe the steps to getting from point A to point B. This podcaster has an authentic, relatable delivery that I enjoyed and her advice and stories kept my attention undivided.
+Having an example of when to make bold moves is a powerful motivator.
+It teaches you how to trust your own intuition and judgment.
+These are motivators to try entrepreneurship out for yourself.
+For the vast majority of us who lack entrepreneurial role models, podcasts like Heller’s Don’t Keep Your Day Job are essential.
+They create that picture of possibility and describe the steps to get from point A to point B. This podcaster has an authentic, relatable delivery that I enjoyed and her advice and stories kept my attention undivided.

 A few favorite episodes to get you going –